KristinAtanasov/YourVenuesApp/README.md

 > - The app can be used for searching of near venues based on user current location.
 > - The homescreen of the app contain the information about the app.
-> - Chosing the venues from the slider will redirect the user to the screen which display the five venues near him.
+> - Chosing the venues from the slider will redirect the user to the screen which display the venues near him.